 But it is weird from an applied statistics point of view.
 Because of the artificial randomization, if you and I both do the UMP (randomized) hypothesis test of the same hypotheses for the same distribution and the same data, we may get different decisions for the same data.
-If we observe $X = x^$ , then we have to randomize.
-So I generate a Uniform(0,1) random variable and say "reject the null" if it is less than $p^$ given by (2), and you do the same.
-If we each generate a different Uniform(0,1) random variable, then we can get different results, even though the data are the same.
+If we observe $X = x^$, then we have to randomize.
+So I generate a Uniform(0, 1) random variable and say "reject the null" if it is less than p^ given by the formula above, and you do the same.
+If we each generate a different Uniform(0, 1) random variable, then we can get different results, even though the data are the same.